-I've using otrivin for almost a year now and it has become a major problem with me using it almost every time my nose gets stuffed and every time i can't breath.
+I've been using Otrivin for almost a year now and it has become a major problem with me using it almost every time my nose gets stuffed and every time I can't breath.

-You can either try yourself or seek medical help.
+You have rebound congestion from over using Otrivin.
+You can either try reducing the dose yourself or seek medical help.
 Given the length of time you have been using Otrivin you may be best to seek medical help.

 Here are some tips:

-Stop using the spray in your 'good' (least congested) nostril – after seven days your good nostril should open up, at which point stop using the spray in your other nostril
+Stop using the spray in your 'good' (least congested) nostril – after seven days your good nostril should open up.
+At this point stop using the spray in your other nostril.

 Take an antihistamine that causes drowsiness to reduce night-time congestion and help you sleep.